Skip to main content

 if

-An if statement can be used to specify part of a recipe to be used when certain conditions are met. else and elsif statements can be used to handle situations where either the initial condition is not met or when there are other possible conditions that can be met.
+An if statement can be used to specify part of a recipe to be used when certain conditions are met. else and elsif statements can be used to handle situations where either the initial condition isn’t met or when there are other possible conditions that can be met.
 Since this behavior is 100% Ruby, do this in a recipe the same way here as anywhere else.

 For example, using an if statement with the platform node attribute: